Should I upgrade My DSLR Camera?

-“Hey, you need pro level equipment to get the best results… You can’t do much with the kit lens that came with your camera… Buy my ‘pro’ lens and then you can take great photos… You need to upgrade to the latest mirrorless camera to get the best results…” Oh really?
-How often should I upgrade my DSLR camera?
+“Hey dude, you need pro level equipment to get the best results… You can’t do much with the kit lens that came with your camera… Buy this ‘pro’ lens and then you can take great photos… You need to upgrade to the latest mirrorless camera to get the best results…”

 Will A Camera Upgrade Make You a Better Photographer?